 - Portland in Marylebone has a pithivier of duck & pigeon that is a marvel.

 - The Drapers Arms in Islington always has a pie on and gives 50p to Action Against Hunger if you order it.
-Right now it's a Suet crust lamb pie.
+Right now it's a suet crust beef & red wine pie.

 - For classic pie and mash out east, head to Goddards of Greenwich which first started selling pies in 1890.